MaterializeInc/materialize/doc/developer/design/20231102_read_holds.md

 A `HOLD` on any non-index object will not also create the `HOLD` on any indexes of the object.
 An `AS OF` query will restrict the indexes or object it considers to those that are valid for the requested time.

-Because this may be surprising to users, if an `AS OF` query whose plan uses an index errors because the `AS OF` is less than the index's read frontier and a `HOLD` exists on the index's object, a helpful error message will be produced telling the user that their `HOLD` must be on the index, not the underlying object.

 The objects the `HOLD` is created on do not need to be in the same schema or database.
 The `HOLD` can be created in any schema on which the user has a `CREATE` privilege (see (Alternatives)[#Alternatives] for other takes on this).
-The user must have a `SELECT` privilege on all objects.
+The user must have a `SELECT` privilege on all objects and a `USAGE` privilege on all affected clusters.

 Terminology side note:
 Both the compute and storage controllers expose a `CollectionState` with `read_capabilities` and `implied_capability`.
 Although reading these are both exposed in the API, `read_capabilities` should never be read by the adapter, which should limit itself to reading only `implied_capability`.
-When this document uses the terms "read frontier" or "since", it is referring to the `implied_capability`.
+When this document uses the term "read frontier", it is referring to the `implied_capability`.

 If `AT <time>` is specified, the read hold is created at that time.
 For each object in the `HOLD`, the time must be in advance of that object's read frontier *or* any other `HOLD`'s time on that object, otherwise an error occurs.